-SSL policies give you the ability to control the features of SSL that your Google Cloud SSL proxy load balancer or external HTTP(S) load balancer negotiates with clients.
+SSL policies give you the ability to control the features of SSL that your Google Cloud load balancers negotiate with clients.
 In this document, the term SSL refers to both the SSL and TLS protocols.

-By default, HTTP(S) Load Balancing and SSL Proxy Load Balancing use a set of SSL features that provides good security and wide compatibility.
+By default, these load balancers use a set of SSL features that provide good security and wide compatibility.
 Some applications require more control over which SSL versions and ciphers are used for their HTTPS or SSL connections.
 You can define SSL policies to control the features of SSL that your load balancer negotiates with clients.

 The following example shows how connections from clients are established and terminated at a load balancer.